 In Literature and Culture our strengths are Digital Humanities, Transatlantic Studies, and the intersection of Hispanic literature with Film, History, Music, and Visual Arts.
-Through our Transatlantic Studies Seminar, students interact and develop projects alongside internationally recognized scholars and guest speakers.
-We work closely and collaboratively with other programs.
-The Program in Migration and Ethnic Relations allows students to study Hispanic language, literature, and culture alongside questions of cultural diversity, conflict, and acculturation.
+Our courses in Literature and Culture encourage students to explore a wide range of interdisciplinary approaches.
+Throughout their study at Western, students engage in research orientated learning, beginning with an introductory Transatlantic Studies Seminar, where they interact and develop projects alongside internationally recognized scholars and guest speakers.

 In Linguistics our focus is on an experimental approach to language acquisition, language loss, heritage speakers, and language change due to contact.
 The inter-faculty approach to this program allows students to see how languages interact.
 Students learn the different aspects of Linguistics, including Phonetics and Phonology (sounds and articulation), Syntax (order and structure), and Morphology (form and function).
 The Linguistics Talks @Western series allows students the opportunity to hear from Linguists from around the world.